-205. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein.

-206. Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, prohibits "unfair . . . practices in or affecting commerce" including, as interpreted and enforced by the FTC, the unfair act or practice by companies, such as Defendant, of failing to use reasonable measures to protect Private Information.
+- 205. Plaintiff re-alleges and incorporates by reference all of the allegations above, as if fully set forth herein. - 206.
+Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, prohibits "unfair practices in or affecting commerce" including, as interpreted and enforced by the FTC, the unfair act or practice by companies, such as Defendant, of failing to use reasonable measures to protect Private Information.
 Various FTC publications and orders also form the basis of Defendant's duty.

-207. Defendant's duty to use reasonable security measures also arose under the GLBA, under which they were required to protect the security, confidentiality, and integrity of customer information by developing a comprehensive written information security program that contains reasonable administrative, technical, and physical safeguards.

-208. Defendant violated Section 5 of the FTC Act and GLBA by failing to use reasonable measures to protect PII and not complying with industry standards.
-Defendant's conduct was particularly unreasonable given the nature and amount of PII obtained and stored and the foreseeable consequences of a data breach on Defendant's systems.

-Case 4:24-cv-00779 Document 1 Filed 08/27/24 Page 46 of 57 PageID #: 46

-209. Defendant's violation of Section 5 of the FTC Act and GLBA constitutes negligence per se.

-210. Class Members are consumers within the class of persons that Section 5 of the FTC Act and GLBA were intended to protect.

-211. Moreover, the harm that has occurred is the type of harm that the FTC Act and GLBA intended to guard against.
-Indeed, the FTC has pursued over fifty enforcement actions against businesses which, as a result of their failure to employ reasonable data security measures and avoid unfair and deceptive practices, caused the same harm suffered by Plaintiff and Class Members.

-212. But for Defendant's wrongful and negligent breach of duties owed to Plaintiff and the Class, the PII of Plaintiff and the Class would not have been compromised.
+- 207. Defendant's duty to use reasonable security measures also arose under the GLBA, under which they were required to protect the security, confidentiality, and integrity of customer information by developing a comprehensive written information security program that contains reasonable administrative, technical, and physical safeguards. - 208.
+Defendant violated Section 5 of the FTC Act and GLBA by failing to use reasonable measures to protect PII and not complying with industry standards.
+Defendant's conduct was particularly unreasonable given the nature and amount of PII obtained and stored and the foreseeable consequences of a data breach on Defendant's systems. - 209.
+Defendant's violation of Section 5 of the FTC Act and GLBA constitutes negligence per se. - 210.
+Class Members are consumers within the class of persons that Section 5 of the FTC Act and GLBA were intended to protect. - 211.
+Moreover, the harm that has occurred is the type of harm that the FTC Act and GLBA intended to guard against.
+Indeed, the FTC has pursued over fifty enforcement actions against businesses which, as a result of their failure to employ reasonable data security measures and avoid unfair and deceptive practices, caused the same harm suffered by Plaintiff and Class Members. - 212.
+But for Defendant's wrongful and negligent breach of duties owed to Plaintiff and the Class, the PII of Plaintiff and the Class would not have been compromised.